-Tega Cay, South Carolina remained a home seller’s market in August 2021.
-Tega Cay’s housing market experienced much lower inventory levels and days on market in the month of August, along with higher average and median home sale prices.
-Buyer demand for Tega Cay homes continued to outstrip supply of homes with new listings down.
-Buyer demand and lack of supply of homes show no signs of easing up.
+Tega Cay, South Carolina remained a home seller’s market in April 2022.
+Tega Cay’s housing market experienced significantly lower inventory levels, which dropped more than 51% .
+The months supply of inventory was just 0.5 months.
+Buyer demand for Tega Cay homes continued to outstrip supply of homes increasing home prices to new record highs.
+Buyer demand and lack of supply of homes show no signs of easing up in Tega Cay.

 Fort Mill’s housing market (29715 and 29708 zip codes) remained a home seller’s market in April 2022, setting new records for home prices.
 Lower inventory and months supply of housing, higher sale prices, higher list to sale price ratios, fewer sales all characterized the Fort Mill seller’s market in April.
 Buyer demand for homes in Fort Mill has not abated despite the lack of inventory and increasing interest rates.

 Indian Trail remained a home seller’s market in April 2022 with both average and median home sale prices increasing 30.1% and 27.5%, respectively, over April 2021.
 Pending sales were up, although closed sales were down despite an increase in new listings.
 Inventory was down 24.1% year-over-year, also despite an increase in new listings.
 Home sellers saw 102.2% of list price in final sale price in April.

 The Waxhaw area housing market remained a home seller’s market in April 2022 with continued significant decreases in inventory and new construction.
 With 47.6% less inventory year-over-year and no decrease in buyer demand, days on market were down, while average home prices rose 36.7%.
 Both closed and pending sales were down due to the lack of inventory and new listings.